 Again, it can apply to a web page, a blog, or even a social media post:

 “Write better, faster, and finally get your message out there.
 Even if it’s a blog about scuba diving adventures in Europe.
 Check out the internet’s most popular writing tool”

 This barely scratches the surface, but you should see by now how many formulas are in a copywriter’s back pocket at all times (and can be in yours too!)

 We’ve got a few formulas in our back pocket.
 Now it’s time to plug and play, ad-libs style, and fill them in with our unique audience situation.

 We don’t want to assume we know what our audience wants.
 Instead, we simply ask them.

 Nothing says empathy more than giving our audience a chance to share what they are going through, right?

-In my web copy process, I conduct 15-minute market research calls with my client’s clients to understand their perspectives but there are plenty of other ways you can collect this know-how:
+In my web copy process, I conduct personalized surveys sent to my client’s clients to understand their perspectives.
+But there are plenty of other ways you can collect this know-how: